 Philosophy of Student Discipline

-The judicial process is based on the assumption that disciplinary
+The disciplinary process is based on the assumption that disciplinary procedures,

-procedures, when required, should be an educational process.
-Disciplinary sanctions
+when required, should be an educational process.
+Disciplinary sanctions are imposed

-respect for the rights of others, and to protect the rights,
+to foster a respect for the rights of others, and to protect the rights, freedoms,

 An institution of higher learning is authorized by law to establish and administer codes of conduct and to suspend, expel or dismiss students whose action negatively impact the campus community.
 The University reserves this right.